France Job Interview Tips

 Bring with you to the interview your CV, letters of reference and photocopies of academic certificates.
 References are usually verified, so notify your referees in advance.
 You will never get a second chance to make a first impression!

-Remember, how you dress is the one of the most important parts of not being hired.
+Remember, how you dress is the one of the most important parts of being hired for available jobs.
 So, check the France dress code

 The France job interview procedure usually starts with some psychological tests, followed by the two to four interviews after passing the tests.
 During such tests, which can last up to three days, intelligence, social and communication skills and management qualities are tested.
 A medical examination is required for some occupations and some employers test all their prospective employees for drug abuse.